vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 2).

-The characters of S¯urabala’s inscriptions, showing a mixture of square- ´
+The characters of Sūrabala’s inscriptions, showing a mixture of square- ´

 headed (especially the letter ma) and triangular-headed letters, are compared with the grants of Prabhāvatī Guptā, 13 but Sitaraman & Sharma (JESI III, 184) rightly observe that they may rather be compared with those of the Mal har Plates of Vyāghrarāja and the Malgā Plates of Sāmanta Indrarāja.
 14 In order to specify the dynasty’s links with Kosala we shall have a closer look at the evidence regarding a family (kula) descending (ja) from Amara.